A Life insurance table rating can be expensive, but they don’t have to be!

-Table ratings represent an insured’s excess risk to a life insurer due to health issues, occupations, and avocations.
+Table ratings represent an insured’s excess risk to a life insurer due to health issues, professions, and avocations.

 The numbers and letters are interchangeable.